BigLep/filecoin-upload-action/examples/README.md

 2. Set `WALLET_PRIVATE_KEY` secret in your repository settings
 3. Update the build steps to match your project

-**Security:** ⚠️ Do not use this pattern if you accept fork PRs.
-Same-repo PRs can modify workflow files before merging.
+**Security:** ⚠️ Same-repo PRs can modify workflow files before merging.

 **Note:** This pattern is intentionally not documented in the main README to encourage use of the secure two-workflow pattern.